Towards Inference Delivery Networks: Distributing Machine Learning with Optimality Guarantees: Introduction

 We believe that, to allocate resources properly, it will be crucial to study the trade-offs between accuracy, latency and resource-utilization, adapted to the requirements of the specific application.
 In fact, inference accuracy and, in general, resource efficiency increase toward the cloud, but so does communication latency.
 In this paper, we present the novel idea of \emph{inference delivery networks} (IDN): networks of computing nodes that coordinate to satisfy inference requests achieving the best trade-off.
 An IDN may be deployed directly by the ML application provider, or by new IDN operators that offer their service to different ML applications, similarly to what happens for content delivery networks.
 The same inference task can be served by a set of heterogeneous models featuring diverse performance and resource requirements (e.g., different model architectures~\cite{howard17mobilenets}, multiple downsized versions of the same pre-trained model~\cite{deng20}, different configurations and execution setups).
 Therefore, we study the novel problem of how to deploy the available ML models on the available IDN nodes, where a deployment strategy consists in two coupled decisions: \textit{(i)}~where to place models for serving a certain task and \textit{(ii)}~how to select their size/complexity among the available alternatives.

 In this paper, we first define a specific optimization problem for ML model allocation in IDNs.
 We characterize the complexity of such problem and then introduce \AlgoName{} (\AlgoFullName{}), a distributed dynamic allocation policy.
 Following this policy, each IDN node periodically updates its local allocation of inference models on the basis of the requests observed during the recent past and limited information exchange with its neighbors.
-The policy offers strong performance guarantees in an adversarial setting~\cite{Goel2019}, that is a worst case scenario where the environment evolves in the most unfavorable way.
+The policy offers strong performance guarantees in an adversarial setting~\cite{hazan2016introduction}, that is a worst case scenario where the environment evolves in the most unfavorable way.
 Numerical experiments in realistic settings show that our policy outperforms heuristics with similar complexity.
 Our contributions are as follows:

-\begin{enumerate}[{(1)}] \item We present the novel idea of inference delivery networks {(IDNs)}. \item We frame the allocation of ML model in IDNs as an (NP-hard) optimization problem that captures the trade-off between latency and accuracy (Sec.~\ref{sec:design}). \item We propose \AlgoName, a distributed and dynamic allocation algorithm for IDNs (Sec.~\ref{sec:algorithm}), and we show it provides strong guarantees in the adversarial setting (Sec.~\ref{sec:guarantees}). \item We evaluate \AlgoName{} in a realistic {simulation} scenario and compare its performance {both with an offline greedy heuristic and with its online variant under different topologies and} trade-off settings (Sec.~\ref{sec:validation}). \end{enumerate}
+\begin{enumerate}[{(1)}] \item We present the novel idea of inference delivery networks {(IDNs)}. \item We frame the allocation of ML models in IDNs as an (NP-hard) optimization problem that captures the trade-off between latency and accuracy, \change and study how this problem diverges from settings considered in previous works (Sec.~\ref{sec:design}).\stopchange \item We propose \AlgoName, a distributed and dynamic allocation algorithm for IDNs (Sec.~\ref{sec:algorithm}), and we show it provides strong guarantees in the adversarial setting, \change providing novel theoretical results in approximating budget-additive (submodular) set functions (Sec.~\ref{sec:guarantees}).\stopchange \item We evaluate \AlgoName{} in a realistic {simulation} scenario and compare its performance {both with an offline greedy heuristic and with its online variant under different topologies and} trade-off settings (Sec.~\ref{sec:validation}). \end{enumerate}